plotJ/SocialTradeBot/README.md

-# CryptoSocialAnalyzer
+# SocialTradeBot

-CryptoSocialAnalyzer is a comprehensive Python tool designed to analyze cryptocurrency projects through various social and technical metrics.
+SocialTradeBot is a comprehensive Python tool designed to analyze cryptocurrency projects through various social and technical metrics.
 It combines sentiment analysis, security checks, influencer analysis, and decentralized exchange interactions to provide a holistic view of a cryptocurrency project.

 ## Features